The 4 things that matter most are things that it’s often hard to take too seriously in the early days.

 Brand?
 In the early days, you sort of make fun of brands as old school.

-Customer Visits?
+Customer Visits (and Zooms)?
 No time, or at least done when you can fit them in.
 Gotta spend all your time closing new customers.
 It’s do or die if you can’t put points up on the board.

 Continuous Recruiting?
 No time.
 You are busy being VP of 4 different functions yourself.